saezlab/EDN_phospho/README.md

 # EDN_phospho

-Elucidating essential kinases of endothelin signalling by logic modelling of phosphoproteomics data
+Elucidating essential kinases of endothelin signalling by logic modelling of phosphoproteomics data.

 ## Purpose